xonsh/xonsh/news/xontrib-mpl_copy-fig.rst

 **Fixed:**

-* Make a copy of the most recent figure before mpl prints the plot to shell to keep figures from changing
+* xontrib-mpl now preserves the figure and does not permanently alter it for viewing

 **Security:** None